lvcabral/ha-roku-media-player/README.md

 _Custom component that extends Home Assistant Roku integration allowing to use the media player with deep links._

+**NOTE: ** This repository is now archived as the official integration added the features I proposed here, please refer to the HA official documentation page for details on how to use it, as their implementations is different from mine. https://www.home-assistant.io/integrations/roku/

 **This component will set up the following platforms.**

 Platform | Description